-Researchers and musicians have long recognized the potentially unique aesthetic or entertainment value of data-driven (i.e., sonified) music3 (see, for example, Quinn, 2001), and the International Conference on Auditory Display has regularly featured a concert performance (e.g., , "Global music - The world by ear," 2006; "Listening to the mind listening: Concert of sonifications at the Sydney Opera House," 2004).
+Researchers and musicians have long recognized the potentially unique aesthetic or entertainment value of data-driven (i.e., sonified) music3 (see, e.g., Quinn and Meeker, 2001), and the International Conference on Auditory Display has regularly featured a concert performance (e.g., International Conference on Auditory Display, 2004, 2006).
 A recent push in research, however, has taken the notion of sonification as entertainment a step further by advocating for enhanced and accessible exhibitions (e.g., museums, aquaria, zoos, etc.).
 People with disabilities, particularly the visually impaired, have been shut out of many of the educational and entertainment ("edutainment") experiences offered at traditional exhibitions.
-While virtual, on-line accessible museums are one possible solution to the problem (see Anable & Alonzo, 2001), a remote virtual experience lacks many important aspects (including the novelty and excitement) of a live visit to the actual sites of educational and culturally meaningful exhibitions.
-While recommendations for real museum accessibility are available (Salmen, 1998), the audio component of accessibility has primarily involved text-to-speech conversions of plaques and verbal materials-a practice which does not capture the most interesting aspects of dynamic exhibitions.
+While virtual, online-accessible museums are one possible solution to the problem (see Anable and Alonzo, 2001), a remote virtual experience lacks many important aspects (including the novelty and excitement) of a live visit to the actual sites of educational and culturally meaningful exhibitions.
+While recommendations for real museum accessibility are available (Salmen, 1998), the audio component of accessibility has primarily involved text-tospeech conversions of plaques and verbal materials-a practice that does not capture the most interesting aspects of dynamic exhibitions.